Scholastic Makes Significant Progress Toward Industry-Leading Goals for FSC-Certified and Recycled Paper Use

-"In just one year, the Scholastic manufacturing team made impressive progress toward achieving our paper procurement goals, while still carefully managing our costs," said Maureen O'Connell, Chief Financial Officer and Chief Administrative Officer of Scholastic.
+"In just one year, the Scholastic manufacturing team made impressive progress toward achieving our paper procurement goals, while still carefully managing our costs," said Maureen O'Connell, Executive Vice President, CAO and CFO.
 "The Company remains keenly focused on achieving our 2012 goals and continuing to be an industry leader for environmentally responsible practices."

 Scholastic Corporation (NASDAQ: SCHL) is the world’s largest publisher and distributor of children’s books and a leader in educational technology and children’s media.
 Scholastic creates quality educational and entertaining materials and products for use in school and at home, including children's books, magazines, technology-based products, teacher materials, television programming, film, videos and toys.
 The Company distributes its products and services through a variety of channels, including proprietary school-based book clubs and school-based book fairs, retail stores, schools, libraries, television networks and the Company’s Internet Site, www.scholastic.com.